-Party planning is a long process and some things can naturally be missed along the way.
+Party planning is a long process, and some things can naturally be missed along the way.
 Double-check your list and complete any small tasks that might be left over.

 Try and connect guests that haven’t met before by introducing them through interests they have in common.
-If you do this early on it will create a relaxed atmosphere where everyone feels like they know everyone else.
+If you do this early on, it will create a relaxed atmosphere where everyone feels like they know everyone else.

 If your guests see that you’re overwhelmed, this can rub off on them and dull the atmosphere.
-If you can afford it, it’s always possible to leave it to the professionals and hire a party promoter as well.
+If you can afford it, it’s always possible to leave it to the professionals and hire a professional entertainer that will guide you through the night.
 Just remember that your main priority is for you and your guests to be happy and enjoy the night!